CLI Workflow

 A context is a local configuration entry that defines how the CLI connects to rstream.
 In practice a context contains a name, an API URL, a project endpoint, an engine address, authentication storage, and optional transport settings such as DNS override, local bind configuration, QUIC transport selection, or proxy settings.
 Contexts can be selected explicitly with --context or set as the default context.

-In the hosted platform, the Dashboard and its APIs act as the control plane.
-This is where projects and credentials are managed, and where the CLI resolves a project endpoint into an engine endpoint.
+In the hosted platform, the Dashboard and Control plane API manage projects and credentials, and resolve a project endpoint into an engine endpoint.

-The engine is the data plane entrypoint.
+The Engine API is the runtime entrypoint.
 It hosts tunnel endpoints, enforces access policies, authenticates inbound requests, and relays traffic to upstream services.
-In self-hosted deployments, the workflow typically targets the engine directly and does not rely on the hosted control plane.
+In self-hosted deployments, the workflow typically targets the engine directly and does not rely on the hosted Control plane API.

 Running without login or config files